 Emir Nurmansyah is a senior partner at ABNR and a member of the firm's management board.
 Emir is one of the most respected and versatile lawyers in Indonesia today.
-After some recognised in the projects and energy space and is highly regarded for her work in project finance.
-Fina has been lauded as a leading woman lawyer in Indonesia and is one of six ABNR lawyers on the 2022 list of "Indonesia's top 50 up-and-coming future legal leaders.
+After some

-30 years in legal practice, he is a market-leading lawyer for project finance and development, banking and finance, corporate/mergers and acquisitions (M&A), and foreign direct investment (FDI).
+30 years in legal practice, he is a market-leading lawyer for project finance and development, banking and finance, corporate/M&A, and foreign direct investment (FDI).
 He also offers extensive experience and expertise in restructuring and insolvency, shipping, aviation, and technology, media and telecommunications (TMT).

-Fina Hayu joined ABNR in 2007 and was made partner in January 2019.
-She focuses her practice on project finance and development, M&A and foreign direct investment (FDI).
-Fina is
+Serafina (Fina) Muryanti joined ABNR in 2007 and was made partner in January 2019.
+She focuses her practice on project finance and development, M&A and foreign direct investment